-Courses in your major department, if applicable, may also be counted toward the English Composition, Additional Writing, and QSR.
+Courses in your major department, if applicable, may also be counted toward the English Composition, Additional Writing, and Reasoning (RSN).

 Courses taken toward a minor, if applicable, can also count toward any general education requirement.
 And although you can’t major and minor in the same area of study, there are some interdisciplinary minors that could overlap to some extent with your major.

-Your QSR course can, if applicable, also count toward any other requirement.
-Most students are able to count their QSR course toward AoK, or their major, or both.
+Your Reasoning course can, if applicable, also count toward any other requirement.
+Most students are able to count their Reasoning course toward AoI, or their major, or both.

 The courses you take to satisfy the additional writing requirement may also count toward any other requirements they otherwise qualify for.
-For example, if BES 301 Science, Methods and Practices (which is a NW) was offered as a W-course, you could count it toward NW and Additional Writing.
+For example, if BES 301 Science, Methods and Practices (which is a NSc) was offered as a W-course, you could count it toward NSc and Additional Writing.

 You may be wondering if there’s a limit to the number of credits you can take at UW Bothell, or a limit to how long you can take to earn your bachelor's degree.
 The short answer is yes.

 Your limit has two parts, a clock part and a credit part.
 The clock part keeps track of how many quarters of college classes you have taken after you complete high school.
 Transfer quarters are included; Running Start quarters are not.
 The clock also does not include summer quarters.
 The credit part keeps track of how many college credits you’ve earned that apply towards your bachelor's degree, regardless of where or when you took them.
 This includes AP and IB credit as well.